 In addition to this, Walraven Phenblox’ have a special bore coating, which eradicates any possibility of pipe corrosion on copper pipes.
 They are also manufactured with stepped joint faces to ensure vapour seal and accurate placement.

-Our Technical Team have created load tables showing maximum allowed load for Walraven Phenolic and clip combinations.
+Our Technical Team has created load tables showing the maximum allowed load for Walraven Phenolic and clip combinations.

 As well as manufacturing phenolic insulation blocks, we also manufacture all of the individual components that, when used together, create the complete pipe support system.
 This includes parts such as:

 Although Walraven Phenblox’ can be used in conjunction with other components, there are some advantages to using the complete Walraven system, a couple being: